facebookarchive/AsyncDisplayKit/_docs/philosophy.md

 #A Great App Experience for All Users

-ASDK's performance gains allow you to easily design an great experience for every app user - across all devices, on all network connections.
+ASDK's performance gains allow you to easily design a great experience for every app user - across all devices, on all network connections.

 ##A Great Developer Experience

 ASDK also strives to make the developer experience great
 - platform compatability: iOS & tvOS
 - language compatability: Objective-C & Swift
-- requires fewer lines of code to build advanced apps (see <a href = "/docs/automatic-layout.html">`examples/ASDKgram`</a> for a direct comparison of UIKit-implemented app vs. ASDK-implemented app)
+- requires fewer lines of code to build advanced apps (see <a href = "/docs/automatic-layout.html">`examples/ASDKgram`</a> for a direct comparison of a UIKit implemention of an app vs. an equivalent ASDK implementation)
 - cleaner architecture patterns
-- robust code (some really brilliant minds have worked on this for 3+ years)
+- robust code (some really brilliant minds have worked on this for 3+ years).

 #Advanced Developer Tools